A cinematic fantasia

 An atmospheric soundtrack was created from scratch to cast the vintage imagery – often richly color-tinted, sometimes degraded, but always gorgeous – in a different light.
 The film features original music by Pieter Straatman, Kettel and Man After Midnight, classical pieces and an eclectic mix of existing tracks.

 When Forever Dies is the mythical tale of two star-crossed lovers torn between light and shadow, told in a torrent of archival images.
 Across many times and places and just as many genres, we watch a gothic romance unfold between Forever Woman and Forever Man.
 Their lust for life is enchanting, but “happily ever after” always eludes them.
 Once the lovers strike a deal with the devil to make their wildest dreams come true, their fate turns, unleashing a battle of the sexes.
 As archetypes devolve into stereotypes and the One grows into the Other, the greatest of lovers become the fiercest of enemies.
 This is how love turns into hate.
-Will they ever find a way back?
+Will the couple ever find a way back?

 About the footage

 When Forever Dies is an archival fiction film assembled from fragments of hundreds of largely forgotten movies, most of which are rarely seen today.
 Writer/director Peet Gelderblom joined forces with the prestigious Eye Filmmuseum and production company Tangerine Tree to repurpose a treasure trove of moving images into a genre-bending cinematic fantasia, 125 years in the making.

 The oldest fragment is The Horse In Motion by photographer Eadweard Muybridge, shot in 1878 and arguably the oldest piece of cinema.
 One of the youngest fragments is the artfully rotoscoped pornography of Skelehellavision by experimental filmmaker Martha Colburn, completed in 2002.

 Many shots and scenes are taken from the Bits & Pieces Collection: an ongoing series of compilations of unidentified film fragments from lost and forgotten movies, collected and preserved by Eye Filmmuseum.
 But also the seldom-seen puppet animation of Joop Geesink’s Dollywood is given a spot in the limelight.